-Content warning: the story below depicts the birth of a stillborn baby.
+Content Warning: This post contains discussions of stillbirth and infant loss.
+Due to its heavy content, we suggest you take breaks when necessary, and check in with yourself.
+We also encourage you to have a support person accessible to you — whether learning alongside you, in the next room, or a phone call away.
+The story below depicts the birth of a stillborn baby.
 This story is shared with consent.
 If you would like to move ahead to the guide portion of this blog, please keep scrolling below.

 Early in my doula career, I supported a family through an unexpected stillbirth.
 At the time, since I was so new in practice, I felt completely lost with how best I could support this family now moving through grief.
 It was a stark reminder that no one can ever truly prepare for what grief and loss feels and looks like.

 My clients hired me as a birth doula in the first trimester of their pregnancy.
 Our time together was loving, full of laughter, and constant planning.
 We moved through our prenatal meetings practicing birth positions, writing birth preferences, and chatting about what color they should paint the baby’s room.
 There was no way of telling that just a week after our last prenatal visit, they would call me sobbing saying that during their 38 week ultrasound, the doctors could no longer find the baby’s heartbeat.